-Because they ARE wasps and NOT some strange kind of native bee, they are aggressive and WILL sting if confronted, so be careful.
-And although these insects are a nuisance when they strip bark, they are also very useful predators that eat lots of caterpillars and other garden pests; having a hornet's nest near a garden has been shown to reduce the number of cabbageworms (a notorious caterpillar pest) by more than half!
+Because they ARE wasps and NOT bees, they are aggressive and WILL sting if confronted, so be careful.
+And although these insects are a nuisance when they strip bark, they are also very useful predators that eat lots of caterpillars and other garden pests; having a hornet's nest near a garden has been shown to reduce the number of cabbageworms by more than half!
 So try and deter rather than kill them.
 Spray the bark at night with an organic repellant, like neem or one of the garlic oil products sold for outdoor mosquito control.
 Or wrap it with strips of row cover, sheer curtain, or other gauzy material.

-Don't seal or otherwise try and repair any damage; let the plant take care of that naturally.
-And finally, don't worry about this becoming a seasonal problem.
-No one knows why they pick certain targets in certain years, but each colony only lives for one year, and successive generations don't tend to return to the scene of the crime.
-My lilac has been out there for quite a few years now and this summer was the first time I had bark-stripping wasps stop by.
-I decided to let Nature take its course and the lilac looks none the worse for wear.
+Don't seal or otherwise try and repair any of their damage to the bark; let the plant take care of that naturally.
+And finally, don't worry about this becoming a regular problem.
+No one knows why these insects pick specific targets in certain years, but each colony only lives for one year, and successive generations don't tend to return to the scene of the crime.